en

 Our courses are also preparation for qualifications in French as a Foreign Language (DELF and DALF).

-Our team consists of experienced teachers, qualified to teach French as a Foreign Language.
+Our team consists of experienced teachers, qualified to teach and with degrees of teaching French as a foreign language.

-The high level of teaching French which is offered by our Alliance. and our teaching methods are based on the Common European Framework for Languages (CECRL) and on the positive and communicative approach to language teaching.
+The high-level French language teaching offered by our Alliance, and our pedagogy, are based on the Common European Framework of Reference for Languages (CEFR) and on the action-oriented, communicative approach to language teaching.

 The four fundamentals of language